- Prospective Students - Online Learning

 Copyright law, the IFO Contract, Board Policies, and local policies and procedures affirm that intellectual property (IP) created by faculty, unless otherwise specified, constitute "scholarly works" and are both fully protected and fully owned by the faculty member who authored them.

-The following information is not intended to be a comprehensive treatment of intellectual property issues but s intended only to make faculty aware that the protection of one's intellectual property and the property of others must be taken very seriously.
+The following information is not intended to be a comprehensive treatment of intellectual property issues but is intended only to make faculty aware that the protection of one's intellectual property and the property of others must be taken very seriously.
 At the very least, this web page identifies some resources that may be helpful to faculty.

-In addition to the IP Coordinator, the library has prepared a Medic Permissions form that will guide faculty in determining whether or not content can be copied under the terms of the Fair Use section of Copyright Law and/or the Teach Act (Technology, Education, and Copyright Harmonization Act of 2002).
+In addition to the IP coordinator, the library has prepared a Medic Permissions form that will guide faculty in determining whether or not content can be copied under the terms of the Fair Use section of Copyright Law and/or the Teach Act (Technology, Education, and Copyright Harmonization Act of 2002).

-To request a copy of the Media Permissions form, contact Nancy Kerr, Library Technician, at firstname.lastname@example.org.
+To request a copy of the Media Permissions form, contact Nancy Kerr, library technician, at email@example.com.

-All computer files and records in courses using Desire2Learn, or other online components such as Kaltura MediaSpace, are considered educational records protected by the act.
+All computer files and records in courses using Desire2Learn (D2L), or other online components such as Kaltura MediaSpace, are considered educational records protected by the act.
 Students also have the right to expect that any material they submit in a course with an online component, as well as their names and other identifying information, will not be viewable by guests or other individuals not enrolled in the same course.
 An example might be a recorded session (including chat) from one class of students replayed to another class of students.
 Faculty may seek written, signed consent from their students for such situations.